CrescentonC/mlscript/README.md

 whose project structure is illustrated as follows.

-- `lumberhack/shared/src/main/scala/CodeGen.scala` contains the implementation of the translation from Haskell's parse tree from tree-sitter to Lumberhack's AST, and the generation of OCaml programs from the optimized programs in Lumberhack's core AST.
+- `lumberhack/shared/src/main/scala/CodeGen.scala` contains the implementation of the translation from Haskell's parse tree from tree-sitter to Lumberhack's AST.
+  The implementation of the generation of OCaml programs from the optimized programs in Lumberhack's core AST is also implemented in this file.

 - `lumberhack/shared/src/main/scala/Deforest.scala` contains the implementation of Lumberhack's fusion strategy inference algorithm.